 Air Fryer Ravioli (Toasted Ravioli Recipe!)This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Air Fryer Ravioli filled with spinach and ricotta are dipped in breadcrumbs then air-fried until crispy.
-Enjoy with a spinach marinara sauce for a healthy, satisfying, easy weeknight meal!
+Enjoy with a spinach marinara sauce for a healthy, satisfying, easy weeknight Italian meal!